Division of labour: Adam Smith

 The specialisation and concentration of the workers on their single subtasks often leads to greater skill and greater productivity on their particular subtasks than would be achieved by the same number of workers each carrying out the original broad task, in part due to increased quality of production, but more importantly because of increased efficiency of production, leading to a higher nominal output of units produced per time unit.
 Smith uses the example of a production capability of an individual pin maker compared to a manufacturing business that employed 10 men:One man draws out the wire; another straights it; a third cuts it; a fourth points it; a fifth grinds it at the top for receiving the head; to make the head requires two or three distinct operations; to put it on is a peculiar business; to whiten the pins is another; it is even a trade by itself to put them into the paper; and the important business of making a pin is, in this manner, divided into about eighteen distinct operations, which, in some manufactories, are all performed by distinct hands, though in others the same man will sometimes perform two or three of them.
 I have seen a small manufactory of this kind, where ten men only were employed, and where some of them consequently performed two or three distinct operations.
 But though they were very poor, and therefore but indifferently accommodated with the necessary machinery, they could, when they exerted themselves, make among them about twelve pounds of pins in a day.
 There are in a pound upwards of four thousand pins of a middling size.
 Those ten persons, therefore, could make among them upwards of forty-eight thousand pins in a day.
 Each person, therefore, making a tenth part of forty-eight thousand pins, might be considered as making four thousand eight hundred pins in a day.
 But if they had all wrought separately and independently, and without any of them having been educated to this peculiar business, they certainly could not each of them have made twenty, perhaps not one pin in a day.Smith saw the importance of matching skills with equipment—usually in the context of an organisation.
 For example, pin makers were organised with one making the head, another the body, each using different equipment.
 Similarly, he emphasised a large number of skills, used in cooperation and with suitable equipment, were required to build a ship.

-In the modern economic discussion, the term human capital would be used.
+In modern economic discussion, the term human capital would be used.
 Smith's insight suggests that the huge increases in productivity obtainable from technology or technological progress are possible because human and physical capital are matched, usually in an organisation.
 See also a short discussion of Adam Smith's theory in the context of business processes.
 Babbage wrote a seminal work "On the Economy of Machinery and Manufactures" analysing perhaps for the first time the division of labour in factories.